Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

     Marxan `output` folder; not all these files will be needed/used, but they can be allowed in the import and discarded if not used
-  - if users upload output files, they should be given the option to specify via a boolean flag whether the Marxan should be allowed to run (if not, historical imported solutions will be considered "final" as an archived representation of planning done outside of the Marxan Cloud platform)
+  - if users upload output files, they should be given the option to specify via a boolean flag whether the Marxan solver should be allowed to run (if not, historical imported solutions will be considered "final" as an archived representation of planning done outside of the Marxan Cloud platform)
-  - optionally, one shapefile for each feature (a zip file for each of these)
-  - optionally, a cost surface shapefile (a zip file)
+  - if users upload output files, the `ranAtLeastOnce` flag of the scenario should be set to `true`

 - Uploaded content should be stored in a temporary import folder linked to the `projectId` of the project being imported, within the storage folder allocated